BlakeMScurr/hub/README.md

 **[Explore all Tenets](/tenets)**

 ## Flows
 Tenets are integrated into your workflow through Flows.
-Flows are automated and semi-automated processes that rely heavily on bots (integrations) to drive your software development lifecycle.
+Flows are automated and semi-automated processes that rely heavily on functions to drive your software development lifecycle.
 They are completely customizable pipelines and can be configured directly in YAML or via the UI.

 Currently the default Flow is the review Flow.
 Custom Flows are currently in development.

-## Bots
-Bots are agents that integrate with all your data sources, tools, and services.
-They can be used to:

-* ingest your codebase into a flow
-* make a comment on Github
-* create Slack messages on results
-* integrate with other external services

 ## Contributing